expressjs/expressjs.com/astro/CONTRIBUTING.md

-# Contributing to Expressjs.com
+# Contributing to the expressjs.com website

-### The Official Documentation of the Express.js Framework

 This is the contribution documentation for the [expressjs.com](https://github.com/expressjs/expressjs.com) website.

 > [!NOTE]
 > This is not the repo for Express.js framework.
 To contribute to the _[Express.js framework](https://github.com/expressjs/express)_, check out the [GitHub repo contributing page](https://github.com/expressjs/express?tab=contributing-ov-file) or the website's [Contributing to Express](https://expressjs.com/en/resources/contributing.html) page.

-#### Need some ideas?
-These are some typical issues.

-1. **Website issues**: If you see anything on the site that could use a tune-up, think about how to fix it.
+### Common contributions

+1. **Website Issues**: Improvements to the site's functionality, design, or accessibility.
    - Display or screen sizing problems
    - Mobile responsiveness issues
    - Missing or broken accessibility features